-Ultimately, sanctions and AML regimes together define financial integrity and security.
-All those concerned with protecting the financial system from illicit use and advancing collective security interests through financial pressure campaigns must understand this overlap.
+Ultimately, sanctions and AML/CFT regimes together define financial integrity and security.

+All those concerned with advancing collective security interests through financial pressure campaigns and with protecting the financial system from use by illicit actors must understand this overlap.

 Financial institutions that understand this new landscape will be better situated to manage their real and regulatory risks.
-And well-trained financial integrity professionals who recognize this convergence of sanctions and AML will be better positioned to advance their careers, the interests of their enterprises, and the broader financial integrity mission.
+And well-trained financial integrity professionals who recognize this convergence of sanctions and AML/CFT will be better positioned to advance their careers, the interests of their enterprises, and the broader financial integrity mission.
+Join Us in Protecting the Integrity of the Financial System finintegrity.org